University Counseling Center

 Getting Started at the UCC - It's Easy!

-During regular business hours, call 412-392-3977 or stop by our offices to schedule your first appointment.
+During regular business hours, call 412-392-3977 or email us at email@example.com to schedule your first appointment.
 You will be scheduled for a 30-minute screening appointment with one of our therapists within the following few days.
-You can also email us at email@example.com to arrange a time that you can stop in during our open hours.
 If you email, please indicate days/times within our regular business hours that you are available to schedule a brief consultation.
-Please provide your cell phone number so that we can contact you by phone.
+Please provide your cell phone number so we can contact you by phone.
 WE DO NOT MONITOR THIS EMAIL ACCOUNT OUTSIDE OF OPEN HOURS.

 If a therapist is not available and you are experiencing an emergency: